paul-808/DJ-Sona-LED-Animation/README.md

 # DJ-Sona-LED-Animation
-Code for a teenshy-controlled LED display integrated into a DJ Sona costume
+Code for an ARM-controlled LED display integrated into a DJ Sona costume

 // Cosplay Controller